My 2022 digital travel kit

 November 21, 2022

-I'm spending the vast majority of my time on the road working - programming constitutes the lion-share, followed by writing, photography, and taking zoom calls.
-Since I started traveling I've gone through some iterations of my gear bag.
+I'm spending the vast majority of my time on the road working.
+Programming constitutes the lion-share, followed by writing, photography, and taking zoom calls.
+Since I started traveling I've gone through a few iterations of my gear bag.

 My optimization criteria are having a setup that's light enough to carry around to any coffee shop, powerful enough to do offline work quickly, and extensive enough to go for ~6 months without being back stateside.